 Woman refuses to foot therapy bill for sister’s ‘meltdown’ at her wedding

-‘Her actions were inexcusable, and it’s reasonable for you to expect an apology and accountability from her before even considering helping out financially,’ one Reddit commenter writes
+‘It’s reasonable for you to expect an apology and accountability from her before even considering helping out financially,’ Reddit user writes

 Your support helps us to tell the story